 Library Computer Workstations

-The Library Computer Lab is located on the lower level of the library and provides 15 computer stations with printing availability.
-Six computer stations are located on the upper level next to the Children's Literature collection.
-MLC students, faculty and staff have computer network accounts providing access to e-mail, word-processing, spreadsheet & database functions, library catalog & database resources, other utilities and Internet access.
-If there is any problem with logging in contact Network Services at 354-8221 ext.100 or firstname.lastname@example.org.
+The Library Computers are located on the upper level of the library and provides 10 computer stations with printing availability.
+Nine computer stations are located on the lower level in the Group Study Room.
+There are individual stations and also computers in the group study area.
+Groups will have preference to the group study rooms.
+MLC students, faculty and staff have computer network accounts, providing access to e-mail, word-processing, spreadsheet & database functions, library catalog & database resources, other utilities and Internet access.
+If there is any problem with logging in, contact Network Services at 354-8221 ext.100 or firstname.lastname@example.org.
 These computers are capable of burning files to CD’s, and saving to a USB flash drive or the network.

 Public Computer Use

 Computers with internet access are available to the general public.
+Ask at the circulation desk for username and password information.
 Printing from the computers is not provided.

-All computers are connected to a network black/white printer.
+All computers are connected to a network black/white and colored printer.
 Printing to the network printers is metered at a cost of $0.05 per black/white page.
-The cost of printing is deducted from the patrons network account.
+The cost of printing is deducted from the student patrons network account.

 Color printing of material is available by selecting the Xerox 8400 printer, from the drop down menu, during setup.
-Colored printing can be picked-up in the lower level computer lab..
+The color printer is located at the computer stations on the upper level.

 MLC LIBRARY ACCEPTABLE USE POLICY